hoangdao1/helper-extension/README.md

 # Installation
+- Install nvm and node v16 with command: nvm use v16 (node version 16.14.0)
 - Clone the repository here:
 https://github.com/hoangdh143/helper-extension.git
 - Navigate to the folder, run ```npm install``` then ```npm run build```